2sic/2sxc-docs/2sxc Docs Generator/pages/guides/hot-build/index.md

 ## Tips for now (WIP experimental)

-1. Classes created in the `/ThisApp/` folder must be in the namespace `ThisApp` or anything below it.
+1. Classes created in the `/AppCode/` folder must be in the namespace `AppCode` or anything below it.
    This is because the compiler will only compile classes in this namespace.

-1. If you're using Dnn, you must add `@using ThisApp` to the top of your Razor files to activate the new compiler.
+1. If you're using Dnn, you must add `@using AppCode` to the top of your Razor files to activate the new compiler.
    This will also activate C# 8.0.

 1. Your Razor can then simply use `var helper = new YourClassName()`

 1. You can also access other objects etc. with constants

-1. If a C# class in your `ThisApp` inherits from `CodeTyped` it may want to access the `Kit` or `MyContext`.
+1. If a C# class in your `AppCode` inherits from `CodeTyped` it may want to access the `Kit` or `MyContext`.
    In this case, the class needs to get some context, which it gets automatically if you use `var helper = GetService<YourService>()`.
    Note that for this to work, your class needs no constructor or an empty constructor.